codefresh-io/docs.codefresh.io/_docs/deployment/images.md

 ---
-title: "Viewing Images in Codefresh"
+title: "Images in Codefresh"
 description: ""
 group: pipelines
 toc: true
 ---

 Building Docker images is one of the most basic requirements for creating Delivery Pipelines.
-Once you create an image, push the image to a registry, and report it to Codefresh, image information is continually updated in the Codefresh UI.
+Once you create an image, push the image to a registry, and report it to Codefresh, image information is continually updated in the Images page.

-### Requirements for images in Codefresh
+### Requirements for Images in Codefresh
-Complete the mandatory steps to see your images in Codefresh.
+Complete the mandatory steps to see your Images in the Codefresh UI.
 Each step has links to examples in the Codefresh Hub for Argo.

 1. (Mandatory) Build the Docker image, and push the image to any registry.
   See [Create a Docker image using Kaniko](https://codefresh.io/argohub/workflow-template/kaniko){:target="\_blank"}.